 What is the answer?

 The Bible says to worship in Spirit and in Truth.
-John 4:24 reads “God is spirit, and his worshippers must worship in spirit and in truth.”
+John 4:24 reads, “God is spirit, and his worshippers must worship in spirit and in truth.”
 It is not enough to stand behind the Bible and tell people how to be.
-It is also not enough to go from spiritual high to spiritual high.
+It is also not enough to go from spiritual high to a spiritual high.
 We must bring the two together.

 God is love (1 John 4:8) and “whoever does not have love does not know God”.
-So, we have to first of all have love.
-Combine that with God being Spirit and that covers the Spirit part.
-While everything is permissible for those who believe, this is not a license to forget about truth since not everything is beneficial.
+So, we have to, first of all, have love.
+Combine that with God being Spirit, and that covers the Spirit part.
+While everything is permissible for those who believe, this is not a license to forget about truth, since not everything is beneficial.
 This covers the Truth part.